 The Conversation launched in Australia in March 2011.
 Their innovative technology platform and development team is based in the university and research precinct of Carlton.
 In May 2013, they opened an office in London where they based their newsroom.
 They now have editorial newsrooms in Melbourne, London, Boston, Paris and Johannesburg.

-When The Conversation first decided to localize in French, they were already active in four English speaking regions.
+When The Conversation first decided to localize in French, they were already active in four English-speaking regions.
 Their development team were all monolingual Australians, and colleagues who would provide translations were in Paris.
-With no prior experience with translation and localization processes, and more than 2000 keys to be translated, The Conversation team knew that a manual localization would result in a lot of overhead for developers and translators, with questionable end results.
-Thus, their Technical Director, James Healy, started a search for a single solution in terms of a Translation Management System that would provide them flexibility and easy management of the whole localization process.
+With no prior experience with translation and localization processes and more than 2000 keys to be translated, The Conversation team knew that a manual localization would result in a lot of overhead for developers and translators, with questionable end results.
+Thus, their Technical Director, James Healy, started a search for a single solution in terms of a software localization platform that would provide flexible and simple localization management.

-When it came to choosing a translation management system to work with, they had identified several different solutions.
+When it came to choosing a software localization platform to work with, they had identified several different solutions.
 Amongst them, they selected Phrase because its API allowed them to easily integrate it into their automated build process and Slack.
 The Conversation´s Technical Director, James Healy, shares that “We evaluated a few different solutions on paper, but Phrase was the only solution we advanced to a trial phase.
 I wanted to add as little friction as possible to our lean development, and Phrase’s API gave us exactly that.”

 Within Phrase, James has a quick and easy access into the localization process.
 Using Phrase’s comprehensive dashboard for all current translation projects, he can keep track of progress and communicate with both developers and translators.
 Slack integration further ensures that the whole team is kept informed of all new activities and projects.